sturlabragason/sturlabragason.github.io/_posts/2023-06-22-Decentralized-Autonomous-Communities.md

 ## Decentralized Autonomous Communities (DACs).

-As we march forward, the tactics and stratagems of DACs will be unraveled, showcasing how this new theory might upset the entrenched world order, preparing us for the incoming tidal wave of challenges.
-While it currently exists only in the realm of theory, a strategic exercise of sorts - isn't this where all grand strategies are birthed?
-Are you prepared to break ranks and venture into new terrain?
-Can you hear the trumpets of change sounding in the distance?
+As we move ahead, we'll delve into the fundamental underpinnings of DACs, exploring the potential of this new approach to disturb the existing world order and prime us for looming challenges.
+For now, it's purely conceptual - an intellectual exercise - but isn't this the very cradle of all great ideas?
+Are you prepared to diverge from the usual path and embark on an adventurous journey into the unknown?
+Can you hear the overture?

 <img src = "https://sturlabragason.github.io/images/loser.gif" alt = "Loser"  style="display: block; margin: auto;" />

 ## What exactly is a DAC composed of?

 #### Global Workforce in the Metaverse